Ninja-Squad/springmockk/README.md

    This doesn't matter much until you use a custom qualifier annotation.
    In that case, make sure that it targets fields and not properties, or use `@field:YourQualifier` to apply it on your beans.

+## Versions compatibility

+ - Version 2.x of SpringMockK: compatible with Spring Boot 2.2.x
+ - Version 1.x of SpringMockK: compatible with Spring Boot 2.1.x

 ## How to build

 ```